 Selecting the ideal daycare can be one of the toughest decisions you make in early parenthood.
 How can you know if you’ve chosen one that fits your family’s needs?
 A preliminary search of locations, reviews, and recommendations can narrow down the options, to begin with.
-Luckily for parents in Australia, selecting the daycare centers that suits your needs is made easier by Toddle which provides in-depth information on local centers such as their government rating and you can contact them directly to arrange a visit.
-When you’ve focused in on only a few alternatives, then it’s time to do a little homework.
+Luckily for parents in Australia, selecting the daycare centers that suit your needs is made easier by Toddle which provides in-depth information on local centers such as their government rating and you can contact them directly to arrange a visit.
+When you’ve focused on only a few alternatives, then it’s time to do a little homework.

 Here are six indicators you can look for in the most ideal daycare center for your child.

 Kids do a wonderful job of passing germs around.
 Many parents in this delicate time worry about how likely it is that their kids pick something up from the daycare, especially with the COVID-19 crisis at hand.
 That’s why you’ll be better off if you ask questions early on.

 What symptoms will prevent a child from being allowed to attend daycare?
 What’s their response if a caregiver shows signs of illness?
 Choose a daycare with a robust sanitization policy that regularly sanitizes the toys and the spaces and has all the smoke detectors and other safeguards in place.

 2. Happy, loving caregivers interacting with the kids.

 How does the staff interact with the kids?
 Ideally, you’ll find care providers playing with them, talking with them, teaching them, and kneeling down to be on their level and giving them the attention they need.
 One trait that all quality caregivers have in common is that they absolutely love children, and they are happy to be working with them.
 As it can be a little bit of a struggle for kids to deal with missing their parents as they start daycare, friendly and loving staff members can make a huge difference in easing separation anxiety feelings.